Rasmussen College-Mankato

 The student population of Rasmussen College-Mankato has stayed relatively flat over five years.

-The Rasmussen College-Mankato diversity score of 1.00 is more than the state average of 0.63.
+The Rasmussen College-Mankato diversity score of 0.00 is less than the state average of 0.63.
 The school's diversity has stayed relatively flat over five years.

 Total Enrollment